Articles in this section

 Automation & macros settings - reply behaviour

-Post on behalf of requester:
+Post a reply on behalf of requester:

 • If set to true -> The reply is treated as a Requester reply.